Basic Attention Token Price Tops $0.16 on Top Exchanges (BAT)

-Basic Attention Token (BAT) traded down 0.7% against the U.S. dollar during the 24-hour period ending at 14:00 PM ET on October 3rd.
-One Basic Attention Token coin can now be bought for about $0.16 or 0.00000264 BTC on major exchanges.
-During the last week, Basic Attention Token has traded down 17.6% against the U.S. dollar.
-Basic Attention Token has a market capitalization of $240.25 million and $13.48 million worth of Basic Attention Token was traded on exchanges in the last day.
+Basic Attention Token (BAT) traded 1% higher against the U.S. dollar during the 24-hour period ending at 21:00 PM Eastern on October 3rd.
+In the last week, Basic Attention Token has traded down 15.2% against the U.S. dollar.
+Basic Attention Token has a market cap of $245.77 million and $12.25 million worth of Basic Attention Token was traded on exchanges in the last 24 hours.
+One Basic Attention Token coin can currently be purchased for $0.16 or 0.00000272 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.